12 Reinforcement Learning

 where the \(\epsilon\) probability of choosing a random action helps the agent to explore and try out actions that might not seem so desirable at the moment.

-Q-learning has the surprising property that it is guaranteed to converge to the actual optimal \(Q\) function!
-The conditions specified in the theorem are: visit every state-action pair infinitely often, and the learning rate \(\alpha\) satisfies a scheduling condition.
+Q-learning has the surprising property that under some standard assumptions, it is guaranteed to converge to the actual optimal \(\mathrm{Q}\) function!
+The conditions it needs to satisfy are: having a finite state-action space, visiting every state-action pair infinitely often, and the learning rate \(\alpha\) must satisfy a scheduling condition.
 This implies that for exploration strategy specifically, any strategy is okay as long as it tries every state-action infinitely often on an infinite run (so that it doesn’t converge prematurely to a bad action choice).

 Q-learning can be very inefficient.
 Imagine a robot that has a choice between moving to the left and getting a reward of 1, then returning to its initial state, or moving to the right and walking down a 10-step hallway in order to get a reward of 1000, then returning to its initial state.